‘Little black dress’ designer Givenchy dies at 91

 The red coat she wore on the campaign trail for the 1960 presidential election was a Givenchy copy.

-On a state visit to France the following year, she made a famously grand entrance in a Givenchy white silk faille dress at a dinner at the Palace of Versailles, looking as regal as any European monarch’s consort.
+On a state visit to France the following year, Jackie made a famously grand entrance in a Givenchy white silk faille dress at a state dinner at the Palace of Versailles, looking as regal as any European monarch’s consort.

-“Hubert de Givenchy was a symbol of Parisian elegance for more than half a century… who revolutionised fashion,” his label said Monday.
+“Hubert de Givenchy was a symbol of Parisian elegance for more than half a century… who revolutionized fashion,” his label said Monday.

-Legendary Italian-born creator Valentino told AFP that he had tried to get a job with Givenchy when he was 17.

 Givenchy’s current British-born designer Clare Waight Keller said that its founder was “not only one of the most influential fashion figures of our time, whose legacy still influences modern-day dressing, but he also was one of the chicest, most charming men I have ever met.

-“The definition of a true gentleman that will stay with me forever,” she said.
+“The definition of a true gentleman that will stay with me forever,” she added.

-Givenchy was forced to retire in October 1995 when his contract was not renewed by the giant LVMH group, which had bought his house nearly eight years earlier.

-He was replaced by John Galliano, who was soon to leave for Dior, handing over to fellow Brit Alexander McQueen.

 Please follow our commenting guidelines.